HTTPArchive/almanac.httparchive.org/src/content/en/2020/resource-hints.md

   sql_file="hints_per_page.sql"
 ) }}

-As we create more and more automation with Resource Hints, be cautious when dynamically injecting preload hints - or any elements for that matter!
+As we create more and more automation with resource hints, be cautious when dynamically injecting preload hints - or any elements for that matter!

 ### The `as` attribute